DengPingFan/Inf-Net/README.md

      (`--is_pseudo=True`) in the parser of `MyTrain_LungInf.py` and modify the path train data to the pseudo-label repository (`--train_path='Dataset/TrainingSet/LungInfection-Train/Pseudo-label'`).
 Just run it.

-    - When training is completed, the weights (trained on pseudo-label) will be saved in `./Snapshots/save_weights/Inf-Net/`.
+    - When training is completed, the weights (trained on pseudo-label) will be saved in `./Snapshots/save_weights/Inf-Net_Pseduo/`.
-    You also can directly download the pre-trained weights from [Google Drive]().
+    You also can directly download the pre-trained weights from [Google Drive](https://drive.google.com/open?id=1NMM0BoVJU9DS8u4yTG0L-V_mcHKajrmN).

     - Secondly, turn on the semi-supervised mode (`--is_semi=True`) and turn off the flag of whether use pseudo labels (`--is_pseudo=False`) in the parser of `MyTrain_LungInf.py` and modify the path train data to the doctor-label